Freedom of Information

 Requests can be made to access any information held by the Council.
 This could be information held in an official report, a briefing document, emails, fax or even notes.
 The information can be about the Council’s current business or from years gone by.

-Since the "general right of access" to public information under the Act came into force in January 2005, the number of FOI requests received by the Council has increased significantly each year:
+Since the "general right of access" to public information came into force in January 2005, the number of FOI requests received by the Council has increased significantly: